 Drainage holes keep the shoe dry.
 They are good for hiking, swimming, and boating and are comfortable.
 Because they are sneakers, you can also wear them out of the water.

 The downside is that small pebbles sometimes get stuck in the holes of the soles.
-Also, while many reviewers found them to be comfortable all day, others found the arch supports less than optimal.
+Also, while many reviewers found them comfortable all day, others found the arch supports less than optimal.

 - Protects feet from sharp objects